-The RAC has worked with experts to develop a safety culture assessment process which is available to its members, along with credible practitioners to support implementation.
+The RAC has worked with experts to develop a safety culture assessment process which is available to its members, along with credible practitioners to support implementation available only to its members.

 Please contact Ben Chursinoff (bchursinoff@railcan.ca) for more information on completing a safety culture assessment through the RAC.